 Inter-company transactions, balances, income and expenses on transactions are eliminated.
 Profits or losses resulting from intercompany transactions that are recognized in assets are also eliminated.
 Accounting policies of subsidiaries are consistent with the policies adopted by the Company.

-The consolidated financial statements include financial statements of Lincoln Mining Corporation, the parent company and the subsidiaries listed below:
+The condensed interim consolidated financial statements include the accounts of Lincoln Mining Corporation, the parent company and the subsidiaries listed below: